 Prerequisite: No formal courses are required.
 Students should be comfortable with using a computer and mouse to select and move items, and possess a lively curiosity and sense of humor.

-Students will need to download the LEARNER PDF for "Starting From Scratch".
-See the Texts link for instructions.
+Students will need to download the LEARNER PDF for "Starting From Scratch" See the Text link for instructions.

 Only a current version of one of the standard browsers is required, configured to use Adobe Flash.
 Students will be able to complete and share their projects with their instructor and each other (and with the SCRATCH programming community) through the MIT SCRATCH project website by following the instructions to Join Scratch and create a personal account.
 No personal information is required to create an account.

 © 2005 - 2022 This course is offered through Scholars Online, a non-profit organization supporting classical Christian education through online courses.
 Permission to copy course content (lessons and labs) for personal study is granted to students currently or formerly enrolled in the course through Scholars Online.
 Reproduction for any other purpose, without the express written consent of the author, is prohibited.